ChuksKN/team_6_project/README FINAL.md

  7. Click the *down arrow* beside the project you selected
  8. You will see a *src* folder, click the down arrow beside it
  9. You can now see every class and review the code
- 10. To run, simply hit the run button in the top bar (be sure the res files are there as well, otherwise a blank window will pop up)
+ 10. To run, simply select the project (left click) hit the "Run" button in the top bar of Eclipse (be sure all res files are available)
  11. To close, hit the **X** on the window

 ## Running Tests